theNewDynamic/sophiamcclennen.com/_posts/2016-12-05-im-mad-as-hell-and-im-not-going-to-take-it-anymore-understanding-anger-in-the-donald-trump-era.md

 ---

 We hear we need to stop being angry.
-We hear we need to keep being angry.&nbsp; In truth, we need to learn to do both.
+We hear we need to keep being angry.
+In truth, we need to learn to do both.
 Read the full piece [here](http://www.salon.com/2016/11/26/im-mad-as-hell-and-im-not-going-to-take-it-anymore-understanding-anger-in-the-donald-trump-era/).